 Diverse Caribbean wildlife

-There are three-toed sloths, Marmosets, monkeys (Mona, mantled howler, capuchin,, spider, white-faced capuchins), river otters and whistling ducks.
-Also, amazingly, there are Jaguars, pumas and rarely seen ocelot.
+There are three-toed sloths, Marmosets and monkeys (Mona, mantled howler, capuchin,, spider, white-faced capuchins).
+Also river otters and whistling ducks.
+In addition, amazingly, there are Jaguars, pumas and rarely seen ocelot.

-Additionally there are coatimundi, peccaary, tapir, crocodiles, snakes, butterflies… and even wild pigs that swim!
+Additionally there are coatimundi, peccary, tapir, crocodiles, snakes, butterflies, and even wild pigs that swim!
 You’ll find them splashing around in the waters of the Exumas – the Out Islands of the Bahamas.

-For the majority of the year whales and dolphins will be spotted somewhere in the Caribbean, with the summer months giving the best chance of spotting migrating pilot whales off the Bahamas as well as off the northeast coast of the Dominican Republic and around the Turks & Caicos Islands.
+For the majority of the year whales and dolphins will be spotted somewhere in the Caribbean.
+The summer months are best for spotting migrating pilot whales off the Bahamas as well as off the northeast coast of the Dominican Republic and around the Turks & Caicos Islands.